 The fact that the watch can also measure time with more or less acceptable precision just makes this piece of jewelry a trifle more useful than a class ring.

-Delivered in a mid-sized 42 mm case, which is both elegant and cool, the watch features GO’s new Caliber 100-13 automatic movement.
-According to the German brand, the beautifully decorated caliber, which perfectly visible through the watch’s transparent case back, is basically the same double-barrel Caliber 100-03 we have seen in the new Senator Sixties Panorama Date timepiece with an added alarm clock module.
+Delivered in a mid-sized 42 mm case, which is both elegant and cool, the Senator Diary features GO’s new Caliber 100-13 automatic movement.
+According to the German brand, the beautifully decorated caliber, which perfectly visible through the transparent case back, is the same double-barrel Caliber 100-03 we have seen in the new Senator Sixties Panorama Date timepiece with an added alarm clock module.

-To our sheep.
-The Diary Module that consists of whopping 340 parts, is, to my knowledge, the only alarm complication that allows the owner to set alarm for as long as 31 days with 15 minute precision.
+To our sheep though.
+The Diary Module that consists of whopping 340 parts, is, to my knowledge, the only alarm complication that allows the owner to set an alarm for as long as 31 days with a 15-minute precision.

 To set the alarm, you should first set the desired date on the dial located at 9 o’clock.
-This is done with a push-piece at 8 clock and a crown at 10 o’clock.
-Then, using the same controls, you can set the desired time of the alarm on the 24 hour scale located at 6 o’clock.
+This is done with a push-piece at 8 o’clock and a crown at 10 o’clock.
+Then, using the same controls, you can set the desired time of the alarm on the 24-hour scale located at 6 o’clock.
 The scale lets you set the alarm with 15-minute steps from 0:15 to 24:00 hours.

 Pressing the pusher one more time, you set the alarm on.
 Just don’t forget to wind it with the same crown at 10 o’clock so that the module has enough juice to keep the alarm ringing for the whole 60 seconds.

-As usual, the watch is delivered either in a stainless steel (ref.
+As usual, the Senator Diary is delivered either in stainless steel (ref.
 100-13-02-02-04) or in a rose gold case (ref.
 100-13-01-01-04.)
-The former features white gold hour, minute and sweep second hands eternally circling its galvanized black dial and the latter is presented with a set of rose gold hour, minute and sweep second hands and applied rose gold hour markers on its galvanized silver dial.
+The former features white gold hour, minute, and sweep second hands eternally circling its galvanized black dial and the latter is presented with a set of the rose gold hour, minute and sweep second hands and applied rose gold hour markers on its galvanized silver dial.